andrew/ultimate-awesome/README.md

 - [awesome-dotnet-core-education](https://github.com/mjebrahimi/awesome-dotnet-core-education) - ⚡ Collection of useful articles and resources to learning and practicing about .Net Core and its related technologies. 😉.
 - [awesome-privacy](https://github.com/Narayana108/awesome-privacy) - A list of opensource privacy centered software, tools and web sites.
 - [awesome-cloud-architect](https://github.com/NaurisSadovskis/awesome-cloud-architect) - Selected resources for SRE/DevOps professionals covering various Computer Science areas: Software Engineering & Architecture, Operations, Distributed Systems etc. .
-- [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [awesome-AI4SingleCell](https://github.com/sallyqus/awesome-AI4SingleCell) - Must-read papers on deep learning based methodology paper for single cell data analysis.
 - [awesome-set-protocol](https://github.com/SetProtocol/awesome-set-protocol) - A collection of tools, documents, articles, blog posts, interviews, and videos related to Set Protocol.